René Ménard

-René Ménard (2 March 1605 – 4 July 1661?) was a French Jesuit missionary explorer who traveled to New France in 1641, learned the language of the Wyandot, and was soon in charge of many of the satellite missions around Sainte-Marie among the Hurons.
+René Ménard (2 March 1605 – ca. 4 July 1661) was a French Jesuit missionary explorer who traveled to New France in 1641, learned the language of the Wyandot, and was soon in charge of many of the satellite missions around Sainte-Marie among the Hurons.
 Ménard also worked with the Iroquois, and was said to speak six Indian dialects.
-He survived the continuous attacks from the Iroquois on the Huron.
+He survived the continuous attacks from the Iroquois on the Huron and disappeared in 1661.

 Biography

 René Ménard was born in Paris on 2 March 1605.
 He joined the Jesuits there on 7 September 1624.
 After the usual course of studies at La Flèche, Bourges, and Orleans, he set out from Dieppe in the beginning of May 1640.
 Arriving at Québec he was assigned to work among the Hurons, laboring first, however, among the Nippissings.
 From 1651 to 1656 he was the superior at Trois-Rivières.
 From 1656 to 1658 he was a missioner to the Cayuga, and later to the Oneida.